cardboard-iguana/cardboard-iguana.com/log/2021-11-08-tryhackme-complete-beginner.md

 sudo python3 -m http.server 80
 ```

 Ready our listener in another terminal.
 Note that WinPEAS generates *a lot* of output, so we need to increase TMUX history buffer (`set -g history-limit 8192`) in order to be able to capture all of it.
-This needs to be set *before* creating the window that we’re going to catch our reverse shell in!
+This needs to be set *before* creating the window that we're going to catch our reverse shell in!

 ```bash
 nc -lvnp 4444